Where Two Trails Meet

 Trail Town Status.

-Our town is famous for a handful of things – Robert Todd Lincoln’s Hildene, high-end outlets, the Orvis Company, Mother Myrick’s Lemon Lulu, and Equinox — both the mountain and resort.
-But the newest feather in our cap is an official Appalachian Trail designation.
+Now, our town is famous for a handful of things – Robert Todd Lincoln’s Hildene, high-end outlets, the Orvis Company, and Equinox — both the mountain and resort.
+But the newest feather in our cap is an official trail town designation.

-Three million people tackle some section of the A.T. each year.
-From its start at Springer Mountain, the trail runs 2,000+ miles to Mount Katahdin in Maine.
-Most hikers start in Georgia and head north to Acadia, planning stopovers in advance.
-Some flip flop and hike to Harper’s Ferry, West Virginia where they catch a ride up to Maine before hiking back.
-Others pick a defined section hike in proximity to a place they want to explore more.
+Three million people tackle some section of the A.T. every year.
+Most start in Georgia at Springer Mountain and trek the two thousand miles to Maine.
+Some flip flop and hike to Harper’s Ferry, WV where they catch a ride north before hiking back.
+Some choose a section hike in proximity to a place they want to explore more.

 “It’s really about our heritage” Anne explained.
 “We’re a resort because of the beauty of the mountains, the fishing, the hiking, the green, and the fresh air.
 Inspired recreation, inspired art – theater, painting, music – and all this outdoor opportunity.
 Plus, we have a strong tradition of hospitality.
 We’re Vermont!”